NASA’s MAIA satellite mission will investigate the effects of particulate matter air pollution on human health.

 Thick smoke streaming from a line of intense wildfires in California and Oregon blankets much of the U.S. West Coast in this natural-color image captured September 9, 2020.

-Thick smoke streaming from a line of intense wildfires in California and Oregon blankets much of the U.S. West Coast in this natural-color image captured September 9, 2020, by the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Terra satellite.
-Many communities in the region are facing extremely poor and sometimes hazardous air quality.
-The particulate matter contained in wildfire smoke is linked to numerous adverse health impacts.
+Thick smoke streamed from a line of intense wildfires in September 2020, blanketing much of California and Oregon in air pollution and causing extremely poor air quality.
+[Image from the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Terra satellite.]
+The particulate matter in wildfire smoke is linked to numerous adverse health impacts.
 Credit: NASA Earth Observatory

-A sandstorm envelopes Casa Grande, Arizona, July 5, 2011.
+A dust storm envelopes Casa Grande, Arizona, in July 2011.
 The mineral dust that can cover the sky in desert areas is made of tiny pieces of windblown soil.
 Credit: Roxy Lopez/CC BY-SA 3.0

 Particulate Matter Air Pollution: A Not-So-Clear but Present Danger

-When it comes to PM and health, size matters: differently sized particles are associated with different health effects.
+When it comes to particulate matter and health, size matters: According to the U.S. Environmental Protection Agency, differently sized particles are associated with different health effects.
 The commonly regulated size classifications are PM10 (inhalable particles with diameters of 10 micrometers and less) and PM2.5 (respirable particles with diameters of 2.5 micrometers and less).
-Larger particles can irritate our airways, while smaller particles can penetrate deeper into our lungs and cause inflammation that affects other organs.
+Larger particles can irritate our airways, while smaller particles can penetrate deeper into our lungs and bloodstream and cause inflammation that affects other organs.
 Scientists have associated PM2.5 with increased risk of coronary heart disease, heart attacks, and strokes.
-Other studies show people who breathe more PM are more likely to develop lung cancer, lower respiratory infections, chronic obstructive pulmonary disease (COPD), and problems during pregnancy and birth, such as preterm birth and low birth weight.
+Other studies show people who breathe more particulate matter are more likely to develop lung cancer, respiratory tract infections, chronic obstructive pulmonary disease (COPD), and problems during pregnancy and birth, such as preterm birth and low birth weight.

 Particulate matter air pollution is associated with numerous adverse health effects.